Supporting students, faculty and staff

-All reports made to our office will be taken seriously and information will be provided to the proper office for investigation.
-It is your choice to report an incident, and know that the Dean of Students Office promises to support you during this process.
+All reports made to our office will be taken seriously and information will be provided to the proper office for review and investigation.
+As members of the campus community, it is your choice whether to report an incident.
+The Dean of Students Office will support you during this process, by providing information, support, and advocacy.

 Report an incident